Gilroy Garlic Festival Gunman Posted About Far-Right Book Before Shooting

 The shooting killed three people and injured more than a dozen others.
 One of the victims was a 6-year-old boy named Stephen Romero.
 “My son had his whole life to live and he was only six,” his father, Alberto Romero, told KNTV.
 “That’s all I can say.”

-Police and SWAT arrived at the suspect’s family home late Sunday night and ordered people out of the house, according to a neighbor in the residential neighborhood located about five minutes from the scene of the shooting.
+Police and SWAT arrived at Legan’s family home late Sunday night and ordered people out of the house, according to a neighbor in the residential neighborhood located about five minutes from the scene of the shooting.

 Officers were seen emerging from the two-story house carrying numerous paper evidence bags and what appeared to be a camouflage rifle bag early Monday morning.